Joining a startup as the first QA

 Back in my previous job at Onfido, I was doing just fine.
 In fact, I wasn’t really looking for a new job.

-My role was wide – I led the QA process in SDK team across Android, iOS and Web platforms.
+My role was wide - I led the QA process in an SDK team across Android, iOS and Web platforms.
 I switched between high level thinking about QA strategy, exploratory testing and automation.
 It was challenging and it was fun.

 However, as I was getting more confident in my role, the ambition for having more responsibility started blooming inside me.
 At some point, I realised I wanted to lead the QA process on a company level.
 It was definitely out of my comfort zone but I knew it was the only way forward.